SelecTree: Tree Detail

 Longevity 40 to 150 years.

 Flowers Showy.
 Fragrant White.
 Flowers in Summer.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Purple or Mostly Blue Drupe, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter.

 Bark Dark Brown, Dark Gray, Light Gray or Light Green, Furrowed, Ridged or Striated.